KevinConti/blog/content/codernotes-pre-retrospective.md

 It wouldn't be right to call it life-support.
 Yes, I don't plan on adding many new features, if any at all, but that's because CoderNotes is a great piece of software as is.
 Any other features are simply nice-to-haves.

+I never found any successful short-term channels with CoderNotes.
+I had hoped that the communities I was a part of, becoming more active on twitter, and paid advertising would be enough to consistently drive converting traffic to CoderNotes.

 ## What I'm doing long-term: